respond-framework/rudy/README.md

   routing state is Redux state.
 This mapping works the same way for server side and client side rendering.
-- Trigger callbacks defined on redux actions (including but not limited to route changes), which can do things like triggerring API calls or other side effects.
+- Trigger callbacks defined on redux actions (including but not limited to route changes), which can do things like making API calls or other side effects.
   They can also delay URL changes until the required data is ready, and/or redirect to other routes.
 - Set the page title on route changes based on the redux state
 - Block page navigation depending on the redux state
 - Load code split reducers, controller code, and components for each route when